tholman/generative-artistry/content/tutorials/circle-packing.md

 {{< / highlight >}}
 </div>

-Woah, almost there!
+Almost there!
 But another small gotcha, when we're creating our circles, there's also a chance that they're appearing *inside* others.

 We're going to use a loop in the creation area now as well, its a little inefficient to randomly guess positions, but really at the end of the day, unless we were doing millions of circles, we won't see any slow down.